agihil/course-catalog-canonicity/README.md

 For each of the matched identities, a standardized name, gender, occupation and country code were retrieved from the Gemeinsame Normdatei.

 ## Further Cleaning and Processing
-No gender was recorded in the GND for 704 of the identified entities.
-For these, a gender was guessed based on the first names using the Python Gender Guesser.
-This left 203 entities for which no gender is recorded in the metadata.
-In one case of a trans man, the gender given in the GND was corrected from "Female; Male" to "Male".
 The GND uses gendered forms for job titles (for example: "Schriftsteller" and "Schriftstellerin").
 These terms were reduced to the masculine form to faciliate quantitative analysis, since the gender is stored in a separate column in each case anyway.
+In one case of a trans man, the gender given in the GND was corrected from "Female; Male" to "Male".
+(In a previous version of this dataset, the gender of those people, where the GND recorded the sex as "Unbekannt" was guessed using the Python Gender Guesser.
+This step was reversed in the current version.)

 # Resources